Skip to Main Content

 Best of all, you'll...

-• Explore the Dordogne Valley and the prehistoric cave paintings of Rouffignac and Lascaux IV.
+• Explore the Dordogne Valley and its prehistoric cave paintings at Rouffignac and Lascaux IV.

-• Examine a complete retrospective of the works of Toulouse-Lautrec at the museum dedicated to him in Albi.
+• Examine the artistic legacy of Toulouse-Lautrec at his dedicated museum in Albi.

-• Discover each region’s unique cultural, gastronomic and wine heritage in the Perigord and Bordeaux.
+• Discover the unique cultural, gastronomic, and wine heritage of the Perigord and Bordeaux.

 Libby Chandler lives in the southwest county of Devon in the United Kingdom, across the English Channel from the Normandy Beaches.
 At the age of 22, she moved to France to live in the Alps and polish her French for several years.
 Libby is an addicted traveler with a lust for learning, spending her time in France and across Europe.
 Leading groups since 1994, she works as a freelance group manager for educational organizations and in the Himalayan mountains during the winter.